This Time (Dwight Yoakam album)

 This Time is the fifth studio album by American country music artist Dwight Yoakam, released by Reprise Records on March 23, 1993.
-Three of its tracks barely missed the top spot on the Billboard Hot Country Singles charts, each peaking at #2: "Ain't That Lonely Yet", "A Thousand Miles from Nowhere" and "Fast as You", the latter being his last Top 10 single.
-Two other tracks also rose into the charts: "Try Not to Look So Pretty" at #14 and "Pocket of a Clown" at #22.
-The album itself peaked at #4 on the Top Country Albums chart.
+Three of its tracks barely missed the top spot on the Billboard Hot Country Singles chart, each peaking at No. 2: "Ain't That Lonely Yet", "A Thousand Miles from Nowhere" and "Fast as You", the latter being his last Top 10 single.
+Two other tracks also rose into the charts: "Try Not to Look So Pretty" at No. 14 and "Pocket of a Clown" at No. 22.
+The album itself peaked at No. 4 on the Top Country Albums chart.
 Yoakam wrote or co-wrote all except for one of the tracks on this album.

 Recording

 While still rooted in country, This Time sees Yoakam branching out far beyond the honky-tonk sound of his early albums.
 With production help from Dusty Wakeman, longtime producer and guitarist Pete Anderson was able to add depth and dimension to an already full sound, where the echoes of early rock and soul entwine the honky tonk tempos and instruments and become something wholly other.
 Anderson later stated the LP was an attempt to fulfill the artistic mission started with the previous album If There Was a Way and create a distinct musical identity:

 I wanted to get to a point where we made Dwight Yoakam music.
 First off, we made country music.
 We were bound by the constraints of making a good country record…But whatever Johnny Cash was, Johnny Cash made Johnny Cash music.
 Was it country, was it folk, was it Americana, was it rockabilly?
 It was Johnny Cash music.
 And Kenny Rogers, for better or worse, made Kenny Rogers music.
 I wanted Dwight to be in that stratosphere.

 Anderson, who used Pro Tools for the album, also admitted putting "A Thousand Miles from Nowhere" on the album was the biggest decision of all, since it was unlike anything Yoakam had recorded before, and the singer himself admitted to Us in 1993, "Oftentimes we're not doing country music anymore.
 But that's okay.
 Country music is not where I'll remain, but it's a place I'll always return to."
 Although This Time was not a No. 1 country album, nor did it produce any chart-topping singles, it was Yoakam's biggest album, selling triple-platinum and even ranking the Top 25 of the pop charts.